WeCanCodeIT/columbus-2017-fall/week8/README.md

 ### Topics

-- Studebts will be able to complete Unit Testing in JavaScript with Jasmine
+- Students will be able to complete Unit Testing in JavaScript with Jasmine
 - Students will perform DOM manipulation

 ### Class Preparation